-Registration for Intensive Courses is the same process and timeline as regular courses for degree seeking students.
-Non-degree students may register up to close of business on the week prior to the beginning of the course.
+Registration for intensive courses is the same process and timeline as regular courses for degree seeking students.
+Nondegree students may register up to close of business of the week prior to the beginning of the course for a \$10 fee per transaction.
 Intensive courses may be dropped prior to the close of business on the day prior to the first day of the course.
 Courses from which the student withdraws on or after the first day of the course receive a WP or WF as determined by the instructor.
 WF grades are calculated into the GPA as F grades.
+Students who add intensive courses must complete all assignments and requirements for the course by the due dates specified in the syllabi.